 Extraction curves acts as an artificial well log curves.
 Instead of probing the real well, a simulation model is probed instead.

 The property panel for an eclipse model is shown below:

-The first group of options controls all the input needed to setup the data extraction for the curve - Well Path, Case, and result value.
+The first group of options controls all the input needed to setup curve data extraction.
 The selection of result value is somewhat different between geomechanical cases and Eclipse cases.
-In addition you can select what time step to address if the selected property is a dynamic one.
+Time step can be specified for dynamic properties.

-Placing keyboard focus in the Time Step drop-downbox will allow you to use the arrow keys or the mouse wheel to quickly step through the timesteps while watching the changes in the curve.
+Placing keyboard focus in the Time Step drop-down box allows you to use arrow keys or mouse wheel to quickly step through the timesteps while watching the changes in the curve.